Article last Updated on

 The SuperTrend is a great way of identifying the major trend.
 If you are trading on the daily timeframe, use the weekly SuperTrend to identify the trend.
-When the weekly trend is clear drop down to the daily chart and look for good trading opportunities.
+When the weekly trend is clear, drop down to the daily chart and look for good trading opportunities.

 Exponential Moving Average

 One of the simplest ways to keep on the right side of the trend is to use a moving average.
 Like Donchian channels, it is an easy way to always stay on the right side of the trend.
-The 200 period average is particularly popular.
+The 200-period average is particularly popular.

 The 200 period EMA gives two useful pieces of information.
 Firstly, whether the current price is above or below the EMA.
 When the price is above the EMA look for long trading opportunities.
 When the price is below the EMA look for opportunities to go short.
 Keep an eye on crossovers of the 200 EMA because it is a chance for a change in the trend.

 Secondly, the strength of the trend can be seen in the slope of the EMA.
-During a good trend, the EMA will show a nicely steady up or down direction.
+During a good trend, the EMA will show a nice steady up or down direction.
 A flat EMA suggests a quiet rangebound market.